-Our directors, executive officers, their and ages and positions, and other information are as follows:
+Our directors, Named Executive Officers, their and ages and positions, and other information are as follows:

 Name Age Position

+Directors

-Zeev Bronfeld 71 Chairman of the Board
+Zeev Bronfeld 69 Chairman of the Board

-Dror Bashan 56 President and Chief Executive Officer, Director
+Dror Bashan 54 President and Chief Executive Officer, Director

-Amos Bar Shalev 70 Director
+Amos Bar Shalev 68 Director

-Shmuel "Muli" Ben Zvi, Ph.D.
-63 Director

 Pol F. Boudes, M.D.
+64 Director

-66 Director
+David Granot 74 Director

-Gwen A. Melincoff 71 Director
+Gwen A. Melincoff 69 Director

 Aharon Schwartz, Ph.D.
-80 Director
+78 Director

 Executive Officers

-Dror Bashan 56 President and Chief Executive Officer
+Einat Brill Almon, Ph.D.
+62 Senior Vice President, Chief Development Officer

-Eyal Rubin 47 Sr. Vice President, Chief Financial Officer,

-Treasurer and Secretary
+Eyal Rubin 45 Sr. Vice President, Chief Financial Officer, Treasurer and Secretary

-Yaron Naos 59 Sr. Vice President, Operations
+Yaron Naos 57 Senior Vice President, Operations

 Yael Hayon, Ph.D.
-40 Vice President, Research & Development
+38 Vice President, Research and Development

 Zeev Bronfeld.
 Mr. Bronfeld has served as the Chairman of our Board of Directors since August 2019.
 He has served as a director of Protalix Ltd., our wholly-owned subsidiary and sole operating unit, since 1996 and as our director since December 2006.
 Mr. Bronfeld brings to us vast experience in management and value building of biotechnology companies.
 He is an experienced businessman who is involved in a number of biotechnology companies.
 He was a co-founder of Biocell Ltd., a former Israeli publicly-traded holding company that specialized in biotechnology companies and served as its Chief Executive Officer from 1986 through 2015.
-Mr. Bronfeld currently serves as a director of The Trendlines Group (SGX:42T), a company listed on the Singapore Exchange.
-Mr. Bronfeld is also a director of a number of privately-held companies, most of which are involved in the life sciences industry, such as Contipi Medical Ltd. From April 2017 through November 2022 Mr. Bronfeld served as a director of Electreon Wireless Ltd. (TASE:ELWS) (formerly, Biomedix Incubator Ltd.), from August 2010 through April 2021, he served as a director of Entera Bio Ltd. (NASDAQ: ENTX), and from November 2009 through February 2021, he served as a director of D.N.A.
-Biomedical Solutions Ltd. (TASE:DNA) and from January 2008 through January 2017, he served as a director of Macrocure Ltd., a Nasdaq-listed company that merged into Leap Therapeutics, Inc. (NASDAQ:LPTX).
+Mr. Bronfeld currently serves as a director of Entera Bio Ltd. (NASDAQ: ENTX), as well as The Trendlines Group (SGX:42T), D.N.A.
+Biomedical Solutions Ltd. (TASE:DNA) and Electreon Wireless Ltd. (TASE:ELWS) (formerly, Biomedix Incubator Ltd.), all of which are public companies.
+Mr. Bronfeld is also a director of a number of privately-held companies, most of which are involved in the life sciences industry, such as Contipi Medical Ltd and TransBiodiesel Ltd. From January 2008 through January 2017, Mr. Bronfeld served as a director of Macrocure Ltd., a Nasdaq-listed company that merged into Leap Therapeutics, Inc. (NASDAQ:LPTX).
 Mr. Bronfeld received a B.A. in Economics from the Hebrew University in 1975.
 We believe Mr. Bronfeld's qualifications to serve on our Board of Directors include his years of experience in the management of private and public Israeli companies, including life science companies.